4 Ways to Assess Your Bidding Readiness Part 1

 It’s normal for contractors to bid on projects in the construction industry.
 It’s also normal for contractors to experience bid rejection.
 Rejection can happen for a number of reasons.
 Our Bradenton construction lawyers understand the bidding process very well and we know what it takes to have great success.
 This is why forethought and thorough preparation is key.
 In this first part of the article, we’ll discuss the importance of evaluating every factor and why pre-bid meetings are critical.
 Visit Part 2 for the second half of the article.

 1. Evaluate Every Factor

 Before you bid, you’ll need to evaluate various factors to determine if bidding is worthwhile.
-The following are some elements you’ll want to consider since they will have a strong influence on your decision to bid.
+The following actions and elements will have a strong influence on your decision to bid.

 - Evaluate your competition

 - Understand the Scope of Work